 |FullSpeed Lucky Box||$11.7||16x14x11||2.3g||–||–|

-* Weight is measured without wires to the FC ** Volume is measured with a sound level meter, at 20cm from the buzzer *** Battery capacity for VIFLY is an estimation
+* Weight is measured without any wires ** Volume is measured with a sound level meter, at 20cm from the buzzer

 See this article for other standard active buzzer options.
 Buzzer volume is measured in dBA (decibel), here is a chart to give you an idea how noisy each dB level is with examples.